-- 1. Prerulemaking Prerulemaking actions are generally intended to determine whether EPA should initiate rulemaking.
-Prerulemakings may include anything that influences or leads to rulemaking, such as advance notices of proposed rulemaking (ANPRMs), significant studies or analyses of the possible need for regulatory action, announcement of reviews of existing regulations required under section 610 of the Regulatory Flexibility Act, requests for public comment on the need for regulatory action, or important preregulatory policy proposals. - 2.
-Proposed Rule This section includes EPA rulemaking actions that
+1. Prerulemaking - Prerulemaking actions are generally intended to determine whether EPA should initiate rulemaking.
+Prerulemakings may include anything that influences or leads to rulemaking, such as advance notices of proposed rulemaking (ANPRMs), significant studies or analyses of the possible need for regulatory action, announcement of reviews of existing regulations required under section

-- are within a year of proposal (publication of notices of proposed rulemakings (NPRMs)). - Final Rule This section includes rules that will be issued as final rules within a year. - Long-Term Action This section includes rulemakings for which the next scheduled regulatory action is after May 2006. - 5.
-Completed Action This section contains actions that have been promulgated and published in the Federal Register since publication of the Fall 2004 Agenda.
+- 610 of the Regulatory Flexibility Act, requests for public comment on the need for regulatory action, or important preregulatory policy proposals. - Proposed Rule This section includes EPA rulemaking actions that are within a year of proposal (publication of Notices of Proposed Rulemakings (NPRMs)). - 3.
+Final Rule This section includes rules that will be issued as a final rule within a year. - 4.
+Long-Term Action This section includes rulemakings for which the next scheduled regulatory action is after October 2006. - 5.
+Completed Action This section contains actions that have been promulgated and published in the Federal Register since publication of the spring 2005 Agenda.
 It also includes actions that we are no longer considering.
 If an action appears in the completed section, it will not appear in future Agendas unless we decide to initiate action again, in which case it will appear as a new entry.
 EPA also announces the results of our Regulatory Flexibility Act section 610 reviews in this section of the Agenda.